D-ENCODER/KRYPTOR/README.md

 | Letter | A   | B   | C   | D   | E   | F   | G   | H   | I   | J   | K   | L   | M   | N   | O   | P   | Q   | R   | S   | T   | U   | V   | W   | X   | Y   | Z   |
 |--------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | Number | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  | 12  | 13  | 14  | 15  | 16  | 17  | 18  | 19  | 20  | 21  | 22  | 23  | 24  | 25  |

+### STENGANOGRAPHY

+---

+The word Steganography is derived from two Greek words- ‘stegos’ meaning ‘to cover’ and ‘grayfia’, meaning ‘writing’, thus translating to ‘covered writing’, or ‘hidden writing’.
+Steganography is a method of hiding secret data, by embedding it into an audio, video, image, or text file.
+It is one of the methods employed to protect secret or sensitive data from malicious attacks.
+As the name suggests, Image Steganography refers to the process of hiding data within an image file.
+The image selected for this purpose is called the cover image and the image obtained after steganography is called the stego image.
+An image is represented as an N*M (in case of greyscale images) or N*M*3 (in case of color images) matrix in memory, with each entry representing the intensity value of a pixel.
+In image steganography, a message is embedded into an image by altering the values of some pixels, which are chosen by an encryption algorithm.
+The recipient of the image must be aware of the same algorithm in order to know which pixels he or she must select to extract the message.